WelldiusPrimeX/Nwogu-Allwell-Portfolio-website/README.md

 # First Portfolio Website

-I built this to host the apple website clone project i built.
+I built this to showcase the apple website clone project i built and any other project i build going forward.

 ## Description